TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 ## Overview of Solution

-The idea behind L&P tests is to simplify the process of understanding production performance.
 The idea behind L&P tests is to simplify the process of understanding production performance and enable the developers to address bottlenecks before they become genuine production issues.
 Implementing these tests involves a few key points:

 * A tool/software to help performing these tests.